sayeedjoy/OvaInsightXAI/HostGuide.md

 - **Issue**: `FileNotFoundError: model.pkl`
 - **Solution**:
-  - Ensure `model.pkl` is committed to repository
+  - **Model file is NOT in Git repository** (exceeds 100 MB limit)
+  - You must deploy the model file separately (see [Model File Deployment](#model-file-deployment) section)
-  - Verify path in `backend/app/utils/config.py`
+  - Verify path in `backend/app/utils/config.py` (should be `app/model/model.pkl`)
-  - Check file exists in `backend/app/model/` directory
+  - Check file exists in `backend/app/model/` directory on deployed server
+  - For cloud storage approach: Verify `MODEL_URL` environment variable is set correctly
+  - For manual upload: Ensure file was uploaded to correct path on server

 #### Port Already in Use